── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 , and mapped species to color and sex to shape.

 The legend labels are not great.
-We could fix this using dplyr::rename
+We could fix either by fixing the data,

 ggplot(aes(x = `Frontal Lobe`, y = `Carapace Length`, color = Species, shape = Sex)) +